grz0zrg/fsynth/README.md

 For any questions, a message board is available [here](https://quiet.fsynth.com/)

-You can support this project by donating to the following Bitcoin address : 13jcV65uSa8s4X2Vwvj1p9tPvweSWBUgX2
+You can support this project through [Patreon](https://www.patreon.com/fsynth)

 ## Requirement